 During your Orientation to the Speech-Language Pathology degree program, you will be introduced to the program's full-time faculty (4) and the Clinical Education Coordinator (1).
-These individuals teach in both the university's undergraduate CSD and graduate SLP programs.
-In addition, some of your classes may also be taught by part-time Adjunct Instructors, whom you will have an opportunity to meet during your scheduled class time with that individual.
+These individuals teach in the university's undergraduate CSD and graduate SLP programs.
+In addition, some of your classes may also be taught by part-time Adjunct Instructors, whom you can meet during your scheduled class time with that individual.
 Overall, the design of the program leads to a 9:1 student-to-instructor ratio.
-You will also be assigned a programmatic academic advisor whom you will meet with at least once each semester when you are enrolled in the degree program.
+You will also be assigned a programmatic academic advisor, with whom you will meet at least once each semester when enrolled in the degree program.

 The distance learning graduate degree program (63 credit hours) is offered as a full-time program with no option for part-time study.
 It is to be completed in 21 months.
-For those of you who elect to complete the program with a Healthcare Specialization, this program will be completed in 24 months as outlined below:
+For those of you who elect to complete the program with a Healthcare Specialization (73 credit hours), this program will be completed in 24 months as outlined below: